How to control activity between users and apps used by your company using Microsoft Defender for Cloud Apps

-The solution: Cloud App Security
+The solution: Microsoft Defender for Cloud Apps

-What does it offer?
+What exactly does it offer you?

-- Greater control and protection of your critical data : Control the use of your company's data through access and data sharing directives and data loss prevention (DLP).
+- Greater control and protection of your critical data : Control the use of your company's data through access and data sharing policies and data loss prevention (DLP).
 For example, your company may have a file policy enabled that alerts you when a user has shared a company document with an external domain.